 A contract also known as Ijarah Wa Iqtina.
 This is the lease agreement for asset rental together with an undertaking from the hirer to repurchase the asset at the end of the contract.
 The rental and the purchase price are fixed so that the financier gets back its principle sum along with some predetermined profit.

-3.6.
 Sale and Leaseback

-The sale of an asset and the subsequent lease back of the same asset are both standard rated supplies.
+9. The sale of an asset and the subsequent lease back of the same asset both attracts GST at a rate of 6% i.e. a standard rated supply.